reed-college/vrfy/readme.md

 **Use these names in the settings file**

-### (meeting with adam 6.4.15)
-output from the test.py
-likely include a tools or utils.py file for test.py to use some message to the student data.csv or json object that gives tango info like number of attempts and date submitted data dump to the host server

-return something like results.txt with fields like score, feedback to do: give adam and jim and eric a detailed desription of what needs to be in data.csv and results.txt

 ------

 ### Running locally:
   * (if you don't have python3 installed, `brew install python3`. if you don't have homwebrew installed, do that.)
   * start postgres database should be something like `pg_ctl start -D /usr/local/var/postgres`, where `/usr/local/var/postgres` is the location of the database.
   * In another tab/window `cd <vrfy-dir>` and start the virtual environment
   * `pip install -r requirements.txt` this command installs the python libs for this project
-    * a note about this: the version of django-grappelli that were's using is not what's currently distributed with `pip install django-grapelli`.
-Running that will give you the latest stable release compatible with Django 1.7.
-Since we're using Django 1.8 and there's a stable grappelli branch available, we're grabbing v.2.7.x right from github with:  `pip install git+https://github.com/sehmaschine/django-grappelli.git@stable/2.7.x`
   * `npm install` this command installs the node modules required for this project (if you don't have node installed `brew install node`)
   * `bower install` this command installs the bower components required for this project (if you don't have bower installed `npm install -g bower`)
   * `python3 manage.py collectstatic` this collects static files from the static folders and the bower_components directories (as per vrfy/settings.py).